 You can customize it within the app and choose from things like sports team emblems, dog breeds, or gemstones for your birth month.
 (It's a graphic rendering of the gemstone, not the actual gemstone).
 These are custom “stickers” that are applied to the medallion for a little extra touch of fun.

-We saw a lot of people with cute rhinestone or patterned lanyards they bought on their own before their cruise.
+We saw a lot of people with cute rhinestones or patterned lanyards they bought on their own before their cruise.
 We'd probably do the same next time!
+Here are some really cute lanyards on Amazon and others on Etsy.

 The options include: